-- comp_connector connection target a ComputationParameter object beloning to this computation object, or a string with its name. - trf a Transformation object. - tr_connector connector on the side of the transformation a TransformationParameter object beloning to tr, or a string with its name. - tr_from_comp a dictionary with the names of new or old computation parameters as keys, and TransformationParameter objects (or their names) as values.
+- comp_connector connection target a ComputationParameter object belonging to this computation object, or a string with its name. - trf a Transformation object.

+- tr_connector connector on the side of the transformation a TransformationParameter object belonging to tr, or a string with its name. - tr_from_comp a dictionary with the names of new or old computation parameters as keys, and TransformationParameter objects (or their names) as values.
+The keys of tr_from_comp cannot include the name of the connection target.